jrunestone/jrunestone.github.io/zola/content/posts/nixos-firefox-self-signed-certs.md

 <img src="/images/firefox-certs.png" alt="Firefox certificates view">

-## Use self-signed certs in a web app (ASP.NET Core application example)
+## Use custom certs in a web app (ASP.NET Core application example)
 First generate a certificate pair with `mkcert`.
+This certificate will be signed with your custom CA.

 ```bash
 $ mkcert -pkcs12 -p12-file localhost.pfx localhost 127.0.0.1